glyphobet/fragments/README.md

 * `apply [-i | -a] [[-U | --unified] NUM] FILENAME`

     Apply changes in _FILENAME_ that were made since last commit to as many other followed files as possible.
+Files that conflict in their entirety will be skipped, and smaller conflicts will be written to the file as conflict sections.

     `-i, --interactive` interactively select changes to apply